Hørður Askham

 Hørður Heðinsson Askham (born 22 September 1994) is a Faroese footballer who plays as a midfielder for Danish 2nd Division club FC Roskilde and the Faroe Islands national team.

 Career

 Askham made his international debut for Faroe Islands on 5 September 2019 in a UEFA Euro 2020 qualifying match against Sweden, which finished as a 0–4 home loss.

 On 25 July 2023, Askham moved to Denmark, to play for Danish 2nd Division club AB Gladsaxe.
 He signed a contract until 30 June 2025.
-On August 15, 2024 it was confirmed that Askham moved to newly promoted Danish 1st Division club FC Roskilde on a deal until June 2026.
+On 15 August 2024 it was confirmed that Askham moved to newly promoted Danish 1st Division club FC Roskilde on a deal until June 2026.

+He will leave the club on 30 June 2026, when his contract expires.